ecdg/ATBS/README.md

 # ATBS with Python
-Automate the Boring Stuff with Python by Al Sweigart exercises
+Exercises from Automate the Boring Stuff with Python by Al Sweigart